c-hive/gha-remove-artifacts/README.md

 We created this Action to solve these problems.
 It
 - removes artifacts that are older than the specified age
 - has the option to keep release (tagged) artifacts
+- has the option to keep a number of recent artifacts
 - [respects](https://github.com/octokit/plugin-throttling.js) GitHub's rate limit

 ## Usage